-For income years beginning 1 July 2012 or later, tax loss carry forwards up to DKK 8,572,500 (2020) can be set off in an income year.
-Further tax loss carry forwards can only reduce the remaining taxable income with up to 60 %.
+From 1 July 2012 tax loss carry forwards can be fully set off in an income year up to a certain amount.
+In 2024 the limit is DKK 9,457,500.
+Any exceeding tax loss carry forwards can only reduce the remaining taxable income with up to 60 %.
 Any part of the tax loss carry forwards in excess thereof must be set off in a subsequent income year.